Kolektivo/kolektivo-dapp/DEVELOPMENT.md

 The firebase project we are using can be found at https://console.firebase.google.com/u/1/project/kolektivo-36b63/overview

-Click on "Firestore Database" on the left to view the data currently stored.
+On the left menu, select Build -> Firestore Database to view the data currently stored.

 In the root, there are two collections.
 One is called "chartData" and the other is called "testData".